aws-amplify/docs/android/push-notifications.md

     > FCM
     ```

     - Provide your ApiKey.
 The FCM console refers to this value as `ServerKey`.
-For information on getting an FCM ApiKey, see the section [Setting Up Android Push Notifications using FCM](./how-to-setup-pinpoint-notifications-fcm.md).
+For information on getting an FCM ApiKey, see the section [Setting Up FCM Guide](./push-notifications-setup-fcm).
 Use the steps in the next section to connect your app to your backend.

 ## Connect to Your Backend